pasekji/bi-eha/imgur-bug-bounty.md

               <div class="g-recaptcha" data-sitekey="6LdZsh4TAAAAAGnDJx9KXxURWygq8exADiSHLP-M" data-theme="dark"></div>
             </div>
 ```
+- These CAPTCHA mechanisms are very hard to break.
+- Hacker than can not recognise any valid combination, because even with the correct credentials we need to confirm the CAPTCHA to login.
+- This is a big adventage, not every web application has this security mechanism.
+- **The sign in form is durable to automated bruteforce tools mechanisms.**

+## Conclusion

 ### References
 - [1] Command Injection - OWASP.
 Command Injection - OWASP [online].
 Texas, USA: OWASP Foundation, 2018 [quoted.
 2019-04-13].
 Availiable from: https://www.owasp.org/index.php/Command_Injection